Two Parts of a Song

 - With regards to the sound recording it is simple.
 As soon as you create a sound recording, or "Master", you own the copyright to it in its entirety (unless it's a bootleg/sample of someone else's audio).
 For anyone to legally use it, they would need your direct permission in the form of a Master License.

 - With regards to the music composition it becomes less simple.
-This because there are multiple parts that make up the whole composition, but only some of them are typically protected by copyright.
+This is because there are multiple parts that make up the whole composition, but only some of them are typically protected by copyright.

 - Protected Parts (Unique Works)